dominika-perz/Knowledge/Programming/Python_3.md

   yield b # every time the fib() is called, w new value for b will be return a, b = b, a+b # an update that is performed after evry call
 ```
+Generators do not create and store all of the values, but calculate and retrun them on the fly.
+A gebnerator can be used as an iterator in a for loop to loop through all the elements it returns.

 ## Functions
 Functions are a **first-class object** - the idea is that you can assign functions to a variable or pass them to another funciton or store them in a data structure.
 All functions in Python are first-class.
 First-class object can:
  * be created at the runtime